 Stimulants produce an overabundance of dopamine, the pleasure-inducing chemical in the brain.
-After continued abuse of stimulants, the brain no longer produces normal amounts of dopamine, as it has been conditioned to receive it from taking the drug.
+After continued abuse of Stimulants, the brain no longer produces normal amounts of dopamine; it’s been conditioned to receive dopamine from taking the drug.
 When the individual stops taking the medication, they experience withdrawal symptoms.
 This creates physical dependency on the drug and requires the individual to continue using the drug in order to feel normal.
 Over time, this can develop into an addiction.

-For those addicted to prescription or illicit stimulants, these substances are the main priority in their life.
+For those addicted to prescription or illicit Stimulants, these substances are the main priority in their life.
 An addicted person often ignores negative consequences, whether personal or health-related.
-Stimulants flood the brain with the pleasure-inducing chemical dopamine, which is why many people use it again.
+Stimulants flood the brain with the pleasure-inducing chemical dopamine, which is why many people use them repeatedly.
 Stimulant addiction can cause immediate and long-term effects on a person’s health.

 Stimulant Abuse Statistics

-In 2011, alcohol was present in 38 percent of emergency room visits that also involved stimulants.
+In 2011, alcohol was present in 38 percent of emergency room visits that involved Stimulants.

 Getting Help For Your Stimulant Addiction